 4. Always B Testing

 For those slightly out of the loop, Google Webmaster Tools has been integrated into Google Analytics and is now called Content Experiments.
-With this new integration Google has made it much simpler to A/B test pages on your site.
+With this new integration, Google has made it much simpler to A/B test pages on your site.

 5. Get A Little Meta Once a Month

 It’s easy to set up your analytics and then forget or become complacent about it.
 Like all other aspects of our industry, Google Analytics is always changing.
 Make a commitment to step back once a month from the data and look at it as a whole.
 Take a look at where weaknesses might be hurting your conversions and look to improve those areas.
-Analytics requires maintenance if you want your website to do what you want and I think we can all agree that is to be profitable.
+Analytics requires maintenance if you want your website to do what you want and I think we can all agree that it is to be profitable.

 If you’re not plugged into an organization like DFWSEM, I highly recommend that you do.
 Also, you can follow our speakers @jdaysy and @tysonkirksey.
 They’re definitely not question shy after speaking in front of the DFWSEM crowd.